roopdawg/Resume_Parser_using_Claude/README.md

 ## Features

-- Upload resumes in PDF format.
+- Handles resumes in both PDF and DOCX formats.
 - Extracts and parses resume content using Huggingface transformers.
 - Retrieves key information such as personal details, skills, experiences, education, and more.
 - Provides endpoints for both file upload and URL-based resume fetching.